 \subsubsection{Robustness w.r.t.
 Measurement Noise}

 In the real world, measurements are always affected by noise, therefore they are never perfect.
-Noise can rise because of many reasons like the simplification in the modeling, discretizing and some mechanical uncertainties~( e.g.~backlash of gears), etc. A robust controller should be able to estimate the correct state using the noisy measurements and minimize the effect of noise.
-To examine the robustness of the proposed controller regarding measurement noise, the measurements are modeled as a stochastic process by adding Gaussian noise ($-0.05m \le v_i\le0.05m\quad~i=1,2,3$) to the system output and the previous scenario has been repeated.
-The simulations results are shown in Fig.~\ref{fig:noise}.
-As can be seen, the controller is robust against the measurement noise and it is able to track the references even in the presence of noise.
+Noise can arise because of many reasons like the simplification in the modeling, discretizing and some mechanical uncertainties~( e.g.,~backlash of gears), etc. A robust controller should be able to estimate the correct state using noisy measurements and minimize the effect of noise.
+To examine the robustness of the proposed controller regarding measurement noise, the measurements are modeled as a stochastic process by adding Gaussian noise ($-0.05m\le v_i\le0.05m\quad~i=1,2,3$) to the system output and the previous scenario has been repeated.
+The simulation results are shown in Fig.~\ref{fig:noise}.
+As can be seen, the controller is robust against the measurement noise and it can track the references even in the presence of noise.